The Ottawa Christian Softball League rules are listed below. You can get a PDF version of the rules by click on the following link: PDF copy of rules

 - 16THREE PITCH: This is a three pitch league

 - 17GAME LENGTH: All games will consist of (7) seven innings.
 Six and a half (61/2) in the event the home team is ahead.
+Teams may play extra innings to settle a tie if conditions permit.

 - 18COMPLETE GAME: In case of rain or darkness, five (5) innings completed will constitute a game.